DelphiWorlds/Playground/Demos/FCMRebooted/ReadMe.md

 ## Project Configuration

-Note that this project relies on the Kastri repo, and for this demo expects that you have a user override environment variable named `Kastri` that points to the root of the Kastri source.
+Note that these demos rely on the Kastri repo, and for this demo expects that you have a user override environment variable named `Kastri` that points to the root of the Kastri source.

 For setup in Firebase Console and the Apple Developer site, please refer to the [instructions in the original FCM demo](https://github.com/DelphiWorlds/Kastri/blob/master/Demos/FirebaseCloudMessaging/Readme.md).